bjornharrtell/extjs/docs/guides/grid/README.md

 ## Editing

-{@link Ext.grid.Panel Grid Panel} has build in support for editing.
+{@link Ext.grid.Panel Grid Panel} has built in support for editing.
 We're going to look at the two main editing modes - row editing and cell editing

 ### Cell Editing